AndMastro/DiffSHAPer/README.md

 The folder ```notebooks``` contains additional code used for analyses and experiments.

+## 📫 Contacts

-For any clarification, doubt, or curiosity, feel free to drop an [email](mailto:mastropietro@bit.uni-bonn.de)
+For any clarification, doubt, or curiosity, feel free to drop an [email](mailto:mastropietro@bit.uni-bonn.de).